davetron5000/faas-is-a-what-now/markdown/operations.md

 If we compare that to our functions-as-unit-of-deploy, there's less stuff to manage, and each function has a smaller footprint.

-Consider our tiny application implemented in an MVC-style web framework.
+Consider if our tiny application was implemented as an MVC-style web framework.
 We would need every piece of the framework as described in the above diagram, and to have visibility into its behavior, we need to bring a lot of pieces together.
 If you've used an Application Performance Monitoring (APM) tool like New Relic, you know how complex this can be, especially if your web framework or programming language doesn't have a lot of hooks for it